-Here's what I mean.
-You and your partner are going to have hot button topics in your relationship, you're going to have recent fights, you're going to have old fights with wounds that still haven't healed, and you're going to have a lack of connection between the two of you.
-You'll have more, but for the sake of right now, let's stick with those things.
+You and your partner might have hot button topics in your relationship, you might have recent fights, you might have old fights with wounds that still haven't healed, and you might have a lack of connection between the two of you.
+And that could just be the start of it.

 And, regardless of what the topic is, we'll have a way of helping your process and make sense of it (it = the fight, the disconnection, the lack of seeing eye to eye, etc.).